 Recline Positions: | 12 |

-To swivel, you will need to gently squeeze the recline handle and push the seat up to a full upright position, and swivel the seat to the desired position for loading and unloading.
+To swivel, gently squeeze the recline handle, push the seat up to a completely upright position, and swivel the seat to the desired position for loading and unloading.

 If the swivel feature is stuck, it could be from your child's snacks grinding into the track when you try to rotate it - making maneuvering difficult.
-It can also be caused by a plastic piece along the base that frequently comes off, hindering its ability to spin.
+It can also be caused by a plastic piece along the base that frequently comes off, hindering its spinning ability.

-Here’s a helpful video for unlocking a stucked seat rotation.
+Here’s a helpful video for unlocking a stuck seat rotation.

 Check The Cybex Sirona S Reviews From Amazon*